Coffee cake (American)

 Coffee cake or coffeecake is a sweet bread common in the United States, so called because it is typically served with coffee.
 Leavenings can include yeast, baking soda, or baking powder.
 The modern dish typically contains no coffee.
-Outside the US, the term is generally understood to mean a cake flavored with coffee.
+Outside North America, the term is generally understood to mean a cake flavored with coffee.

 History

 American coffee cake evolved from other sweet dishes from Vienna.
 In the 17th century, Northern/Central Europeans are thought to have come up with the idea of eating sweet cakes while drinking coffee.
 As the region's countries were already known for their sweet yeast breads, the introduction of coffee in Europe led to the understanding that cakes were a great complement to the beverage.
 Immigrants from countries such as Germany and Scandinavia adjusted their recipes to their own liking and brought them to America.
 Though the cakes varied, they all contained ingredients such as yeast, flour, dried fruit, and sweet spices.
 However, over time, the coffee cake recipes have changed as cheese, sugared fruit, yogurt, and soured cream have been used, leading to a denser, more cake-like structure.
 In the 19th century, American cooks also used coffee as an ingredient to thriftily use up leftovers, reducing waste, and flavor the cake.
 The introduction of pasteurization to America following World War I also led to the creation of a new kind of coffee cake, called sour cream coffee cake.
 Coffee cake is referenced in literary material as early as 1850 with references to gugelhupf going back to 1763.

 The dish became common in areas with high rates of immigration from Germany such as Cincinnati; as such, Cincinnati has been called the "coffeecake capital of the world" by multiple food writers.